stratum-mining/sv2-spec/10-Discussion.md

 ## 10.3 Notes
 - Legacy mode: update extranonce1, don’t send all the time (send common merkle-root)
-- mining on a locally obtained prevhash (server SHOULD queue the work for some time if the miner has faster access to the network).
+- mining on a locally obtained prevhash server should queue the work for some time if the miner has faster access to the network.
-- Proxying with separated channels helps with merging messages into TCP stream, makes reconnecting more efficient (and done in proxy, not HW), allows to negotiate work for all devices at once.
+- Proxying with separated channels helps with merging messages into TCP stream, makes reconnecting more efficient and done in proxy, allows to negotiate work for all devices at once.
 - Evaluate reaching the design goals.
 - Add promise protocol extension support.
 It is mainly for XMR and ZEC, but can be addressed in generic way already.
   Promise construction can be coin specific, but the general idea holds for all known use cases.